bbauska/W3Cx-5of5/README.md

 HTML5 Coding Essentials and Best Practices</a> course, which covers multimedia in depth.
 The <a href="https://www.edx.org/learn/html5/the-world-wide-web-consortium-w3c-html5-apps-and-games"
 target="_blank" rel="noopener noreferrer">
-HTML5 advanced course (HTML5 Apps and Games)</a> also gives further examples covering topics such as making a video player with chapter navigation, clickable transcript, audio EQ, etc.</p>
+HTML5 Advanced Course (HTML5 Apps and Games)</a> also gives further examples covering topics such as making a video player with chapter navigation, clickable transcript, audio EQ, etc.</p>